-${\bf 4.6.22.\ JDBCS tored Procedure Monitor}$
+${\bf 4.6.23.\ JDBCS tored Procedure Monitor}$

 The JDBCStoredProcedureMonitor checks the result of a stored procedure in a remote database.
 The result of the stored procedure has to be a boolean value (representing true or false).
 The service associated with this monitor is marked as up if the stored procedure returns true and it is marked as down in all other cases.
 It is based on the JDBC technology to connect and communicate with the database.
+This monitor implements placeholder substitution in parameter values.